-NM Areas Reviewed Findings Recommendations

-The facility has a written policy regarding

-communication of lab results from

-diagnostic practitioner to ordering

-practitioner.

-The facility has a written policy for the

-communication of lab results that included

-all required elements.

-Clinicians notified patients of their lab

-results.

-Clinicians documented in the EHR all

-attempts to communicate with the patients

-regarding their lab results.

-Clinicians provided interventions for

-clinically significant abnormal lab results.
+NM Areas Reviewed Findings Recommendations The facility has a written policy regarding communication of lab results from diagnostic practitioner to ordering practitioner.
+The facility has a written policy for the communication of lab results that included all required elements. Х Clinicians notified patients of their lab results.
+Clinicians did not consistently notify 16 of 50 patients (32 percent) of their lab results within 14 days as required by VHA.
+2. We recommended that clinicians consistently notify patients of their laboratory results within 14 days as required by VHA.
+Clinicians documented in the EHR all attempts to communicate with the patients regarding their lab results.
+Clinicians provided interventions for clinically significant abnormal lab results.